January 03, 2018 / How To

 Step 1.
 Cutting the Tubes

-Cutting a tube
+Cutting a silver tube to make a jewelry hinge

 Tip: Tube cutting with a saw is very important.
 If you use cutters, the tubing will collapse at the cut.
 In the studio here at Halstead, we use tube cutting jigs.
 I highly recommend purchasing one of these if you are going to cut a lot of tubing.